Glossary

 fragility curves

-Fragility function is a mathematical function that expresses the relationship between the probability of occurrence of some undesirable event and some measure of environmental excitation.
-In our case the the undesirable event is a facility or component reaching or exceeding some clearly defined limit state, and the environmental excitation is an earthquake of a defined intensity measure.
+Fragility function is a mathematical function that expresses the relationship between the probability of occurrence of some undesirable event given a measure of environmental excitation.
+As an example, the undesirable event can be a facility or component reaching or exceeding a defined damage state, given an environmental excitation produced by an earthquake, e.g., peak ground acceleration.

 typology